-Returning students need to register and reserve a spot in class.
-Your post-test scores help us place you where you can best build on your skills.
+Step 2: New students need to participate in orientation.
+Your test scores help us place you in the class where you can best build your skills.

 Step 3: Find a class schedule that fits your schedule and location.